 The Panasonic GH5 is notorious for being on lists such as this article, and it’s for good reason.
 This is one of those cameras that is so versatile that you’ll likely keep it around even if you upgrade in the future.

-Today, the GH5 II still holds many of the impressive features as the original model with some great upgrades.
+Today, the GH5 II still holds many impressive features as the original model with some great upgrades.

-It can also shoot in a V-logL (V-Log lite) and Cinelike D2 picture style that will give you a lot more dynamic range when color grading in post-production.
+It can also shoot in a V-logL (V-Log lite) and Cinelike D2 picture style, giving you a much more dynamic range when color grading in post-production.

 The camera uses MFT mount lenses like the previous Blackmagic Pocket 4K.
-The file sizes can also get quite large when it comes to that 10-bit 4K recording.
-Luckily there are other codec options available, but it is something to keep in mind.
+The file sizes for that 10-bit 4K recording can also get quite large.
+Luckily, other codec options are available, but it is something to keep in mind.

-The original GH5 is such a popular camera in the world of indie filmmaking.
+The original GH5 is such a popular camera in indie filmmaking.
 However, the dated processor doesn’t allow for firmware upgrades similar to newer cameras like the GH5s and G9.

-Panasonic has upgraded the processor in the GH5 II so it can continue making improvements to this camera with firmware updates.
+Panasonic has upgraded the processor in the GH5 II so it can continue improving this camera with firmware updates.

-The battery life is better than that of the previous GH5 and Blackmagic Pocket Cinema Camera 4K, but you’ll still need a handful of batteries whenever you shoot.
+The battery life is better than the previous GH5 and Blackmagic Pocket Cinema Camera 4K, but you’ll still need several batteries whenever you shoot.

-However, a nice added feature to this model is the ability to charge the camera via USB-C. This can allow for a compatible power bank to power/charge the camera when you’re in a pinch.
+However, a nice added feature to this model is the ability to charge the camera via USB-C. This allows a compatible power bank to power/charge the camera when you’re in a pinch.

 Wi-Fi live streaming

-A unique feature to this camera is its ability to live stream over a wifi network.
-This can be done through Panasonic’s LUMIX app, or it can even generate a key that can directly be used with platforms like YouTube or Twitch.
+A unique feature of this camera is its ability to live stream over a wifi network.
+This can be done through Panasonic’s LUMIX app or even generate a key that can be used directly with platforms like YouTube or Twitch.

 This isn’t a super useful feature if you do not stream, but it’s a nice touch if needed in the future.

-This camera have a Dual 2 OIS system that creates really nice stabilization.
-This is a great feature if you need to hold the camera a lot with your hands as opposed to a tripod, rig, or gimbal.
+This camera has a Dual 2 OIS system that creates nice stabilization.
+This is a great feature if you need to hold the camera with your hands instead of a tripod, rig, or gimbal.